meowosaurus/aa-simplewiki/README.md

 * [Support](#support)

 # Current Features
-* Create custom wiki pages with different sections
+* Create custom wiki menus with dropdowns plus different sections on each menu
 * Add an icon next to menus or sections
 * Edit pages on the admin panel with [markdown](https://commonmark.org/help/)
 * Search function: Search across all wiki menus and sections